-Everyone is aware of the age old benefits of coconut oil.
-It can be found almost everywhere starting from your kitchen, to dressing table, to shaving kits and a lot more.
-Preached so much that it has never missed to be on the hype since ever, herein in this article you will get to understand and analyse the properties and benefits more closely as it is very important to choose the right product and check the ingredients to match the effective purpose.
+Everyone is aware of the age-old benefits of coconut oil.
+It can be found almost everywhere starting from your kitchen, to the dressing table, to shaving kits and a lot more.
+Preached so much that it has never missed being on the hype since ever, herein in this article you will get to understand and analyse the properties and benefits more closely as it is very important to choose the right product and check the ingredients to match the effective purpose.

 Appearance and shelf life

 Coconut oil in its unadulterated form is a white coloured substance.
 It can be solid or liquid depending on exactly what temperature it is being exposed to.
 It is generally liquid at room temperature but turns solid on temperature below 75 degrees C. However, it is safe to store the oil in both ways.
 It has a shelf life of about 2-3 years and can start to become rancid after that followed by the colour change to yellow.
 Also, keep the oil away from direct sunlight.

 What are the types of coconut oils available?

 Now, coconut oil can be distinguished into two major categories based on whether it is refined or unrefined - fractionated coconut oil (also known as liquid coconut oil) and extra virgin coconut oil.

 Extra virgin coconut oil is the purest available form of coconut oil and if you come across a bottle of oil labelled as “extra virgin or virgin”, you should know that’s the oil extracted from coconuts without the application of heat and subjugation to any kind of chemicals.
 Hence, it is closest to the source from which it is obtained.